minprog/project/flask/books/books.md

   If the requested ISBN number isn't in your database, your website should return a 404 error.

+#### Technical requirements

-* You should be using raw SQL commands (as via SQLAlchemy's `execute` method) in order to make database queries.
-You should not use the SQLAlchemy ORM (if familiar with it) for this project.
+* You should use the SQLAlchemy ORM for this project.
+Any models should live a file called `models.py`.
 * In `README.md`, include a short writeup describing your project, what's contained in each file, and (optionally) any other additional information the staff should know about your project.
 * If you've added any Python packages that need to be installed in order to run your web application, be sure to add them to `requirements.txt`!

-Beyond these requirements, the design, look, and feel of the website are up to you!
+> Beyond these requirements, the design, look, and feel of the website are up to you!
 You're also welcome to add additional features to your website, so long as you meet the requirements laid out in the above specification!

+## How to get started

+This assignment starts with relatively little starter code.
+This means you will have to put most of the puzzle pieces together yourself.
+Luckily the lecture arms you with quite a few working examples of similar challenges you will face while working on this assignment.
+So be sure to keep the lecture at hand, and to [TODO DOWNLOAD URL]() the examples.

+There is a lot to do, and you can work through it in a different order, but here's our advice:

+1. Start with setting up the database by implementing `import.py` (and `models.py` and `create.py`).
+Ultimately `import.py` should fill the database with book data from `books.csv`.
+To do this, recall the flights example from lecture that posed a similar challenge albeit on a different topic.
+    1. First, Brian introduced `create.py` to create the database based on models from `models.py`.
+We suggest you start by copying these files from lecture.
+    2. Then change `models.py` to no longer have a `Flight` and `Passenger` model, but a `Book` model instead.
+No need to worry about users and reviews just yet.
+Take a closer look at `books.csv` to figure what a `Book` should consist of.
+    3. Go ahead and run `create.py`.
+If all goes well, run `psql books` and then `\dt` to see the newly created table.
+    4. For `import.py` copy over (and rename) `import1.py` from lecture.
+    5. Then modify `import.py` to read in `books.csv`, and write all books data to the database.

 ## Hints